Estimation and inference for transfer learning with high-dimensional quantile regression

 and

 with probability tending to one. \end{theorem}

-The proof of Theorem \ref{theorem2.1} is postponed to Appendix \ref{appendixA}.
-Step 1 poses the estimator $\wh\bbeta_{\mcT_h}$ by leveraging the target dataset as well as the $h$-transferable source ones.
+We propose the estimator $\wh\bbeta_{\mcT_h}$ in (\ref{op_trans}) by leveraging the target dataset as well as the $h$-transferable source ones.
 Its probabilistic limit $\bbeta^*_{\mcT_h}$ is a pooled version of parameters $\{\bbeta_k\}_{k\in\{0\}\cup \mcT_h}$.
-Even if $h$ could be small enough, the inevitable bias arises from the source datasets, which can be sparsely corrected in Step 2.
-The error bounds of the resulting estimator $\wh\bbeta_0$ are established as follows.
+Even if $h$ could be small sufficiently, the inevitable bias arises from the source datasets, which is sparsely corrected in (\ref{op_debias}).
+The error bounds of the resulting transfer learning estimator $\wh\bbeta_0$ are established as follows.